 Since the power of a current depends on the voltage at which it is supplied, the unit of supply recognized in law is based on the unit of power, the watt (Art.
 435), and is defined as 1000 watts supplied for one hour (i.e. 1 kilowatt-hour) or its equivalent.
 The maximum price which the English Board of Trade permits the supply company to charge the consumer for 1 unit is eightpence.

-441. Conditions of Electric Supply. - Electric energy is almost always supplied under one of two standard conditions, either -
+441. Conditions of Electric Supply. - Electric energy is almost always supplied under one of two standard conditions, either - cisely in proportion to the demand.

 - (a) at Constant Voltage, or - (b) with Constant Current.